awsdocs/amazon-mwaa-user-guide/doc_source/vpc-security.md

 ### \(Optional\) Example security group that restricts inbound access to port 5432<a name="vpc-security-sg-example-port5432"></a>

-The following example shows the *inbound* security group rules that allow all HTTPS traffic on port 5432 for the Amazon Aurora PostgreSQL metadata database\.
+The following example shows the *inbound* security group rules that allow all HTTPS traffic on port 5432 for the Amazon Aurora PostgreSQL metadata database \(owned by Amazon MWAA\) for your environment\.

 **Note**
 If you choose to restrict traffic using this rule, you'll need to add another rule to allow TCP traffic on port 443\.